Join the I Welcome Community

 The reality is that they’re ducking their responsibility to protect people fleeing violence, persecution and conflict.
 And every single day that goes by, their indecision and inaction continue to cause immense human suffering.

 A chance to start again

-Our 2016 survey of people’s attitudes across the world showed that 80% of us stand ready to welcome refugees into our countries, communities – even our own homes.
+A 2017 survey of young people’s attitudes across the world showed that 87% of them stand ready to welcome refugees into their countries, communities – even their own homes.

 Even when the political environment can feel deeply hostile, Amnesty International remains a movement of people who believe that the things that unite us are far more powerful than those that divide us.